auto-differentiation/QuantLib-Risks-Py/README.md

 fast risks calculation with QuantLib in Python.
 It wraps [C++ QuantLib-Risks](https://github.com/auto-differentiation/QuantLib-Risks-Cpp) in Python.
-It is based on [QuantLib-SWIG](https://github.com/lballabio/QuantLib-SWIG) and is kept in sync with it.
+It uses elements from [QuantLib-SWIG](https://github.com/lballabio/QuantLib-SWIG) and is kept in sync with it.

 ## Getting Started